ababic/django-cogwheels/README.rst

         YOURAPP_ORDER_FORM_CLASS = 'userproject.orders.forms.CustomOrderForm'

-10. You might have noticed that the above variable names are all prefixed with ``YOURAPP_``.
+10. You might may noticed that the above variable names are all prefixed with ``YOURAPP_``.
 This prefix will differ for your app, depending on the package name.

-    This 'namespacing' of settings not only helps users to remember which apps their settings are intended for, but also helps to prevent setting name clashes between apps.
+    This 'namespacing' of settings is important.
+Not only does it helps users of your app to remember which app their override settings are for, but it also helps to prevent setting name clashes between apps.

     You can find out what the prefix is for your app by doing: